 For example, you might assume that cost depends on company size or industry.
 Still, these influences don’t necessarily affect cost alone.
 They also impact how you implement the system and what customizations are required to work for your business.

-It is important to remember that the cost of an ERP implementation doesn’t stop at the purchase price.
+It is important to remember that the ERP implementation costs don’t stop at the purchase price.
 Considering the cost of using and maintaining the system would be best.

 Additionally, larger organizations often need consultants or integrators to help with implementation.